 If you have a lawn that is all a ‘cool season’ grass – like Marathon or fescue, then simply removing it with a sod cutter and hauling the strips of sod to the dump is all you need to do.

-Mix the Round-Up according to the instructions on the label.
+3. Mix Round-Up according to the label instructions.

-If you had well established bermuda grass growing in your yard, there will be thick, white rhizomes 4 – 8″ deep that may not have been killed by the first application.
+If you had well established bermuda grass, there will be thick, white rhizomes 4 – 8″ deep that may not have been killed by the first application.
 Dig down and see if you can spot any growing rhizomes.
 If the roots and rhizomes are all brown and shriveled, the bermuda may be dead.
-But if you see any live roots, you need to wait for these to re-sprout and grow enough leaf surface and then re-spray with Round-Up.
-I always spray Roundup at least twice and often 3 times to completely eradicate the bermuda.
+If any remain viable, wait for them to re-sprout and develop enough leaf surface before applying Round-Up again.
+It often requires multiple applications to completely eliminate Bermuda.

 Even when you think you’ve killed all the bermuda, you’ll probably have a few lone stragglers re-grow in various places around the yard.
 Be prepared to spray those stragglers when they reappear.